SunSmart advice for farmers and outdoor workers

 If the UV Index is 3 or more it is necessary to follow the SunSmart Code.

-The Irish Cancer Society and the Irish Farmers’ Association (IFA) have joined forces to remind farmers, farm families and outdoor workers of the importance of protecting their skin to reduce the risk of skin cancer.
+The Irish Cancer Society the Irish Farmers’ Association (IFA) and the Construction Industry Federation have joined forces to remind farmers, construction workers and all outdoor workers of the importance of protecting their skin to reduce the risk of skin cancer.

 The Society and the IFA have a leaflet Be Smart – Protect Your Skin on the Farm which is available online and will be distributed to farm families over the summer months.